harindukorala/GreenHouseGasProj/README.md

 ## Overview of the Green House Gas IoT solution

 In this solution, we are collecting sensor data from four IoT sensors.
+They are
-They are -Gas Analyser sensor: Gas emission data
+- Gas Analyser sensor: Gas emission data
--OBD sensor : Vehicle On Board Diagnostic data
+- OBD sensor : Vehicle On Board Diagnostic data
--GPS sensor : GPS data
+- GPS sensor : GPS data
--Dashcam : Video data
+- Dashcam : Video data

 We have connected the above sensors to a Raspbery Pi 4 via serial and bluetooth(OBD sensor) communication links.
 Python Client application deployed in the Raspbery Pi is responsible for collecting, pre-processing and locally storing sensor data.
 Furthermore, it transmits sensor data to a database hosted in a cloud server via REST API calls.